CarlTBarnes/WindowPreview/examples/School/README.md

     !Was declared as Ref so no chance affects live APP until it is NEW() on the hot key !Help2WndPreviewCls  &CbWndPrvHelpHookClass
 ```

+This could go into a Routine.
+I setup to spot the program is running on my Dev Machine and run this routine every time the program starts.
+E.g. `IF EXISTS('C:\Clarion11') THEN DO HelpHookWndPreviewRtn.`